Seagull-Project-PHP-Framework/seagullframework-website/docs/Standards/OpenSourcePhilosophy.md

 ## Open Source Software
 Software distributed that not only allows free access to the source code, but also free redistribution of the original and of derived works.
-It further entails that no discrimination against persons, groups or any field of endeavor is permissable.
+It further entails that no discrimination against persons, groups or any field of endeavour is permissible.

 ## Piracy
 Relating to the illegal use and distribution of proprietary software.
 According to Richard Stallman software companies that refer to software piracy would imply that illegal copying is ethically equivalent to attacking ships on the high seas, kidnapping and murdering the people on them.

-Stallman remarks that neutral terms such as "prohibited copying" or "unauthorized copying" or even a positive term such as sharing information with your neighbor could be used as a substitute.
+Stallman remarks that neutral terms such as "prohibited copying" or "unauthorised copying" or even a positive term such as sharing information with your neighbour could be used as a substitute.

 ## POV(s)